ZAP (motor company): Smart Car dispute

 In 2004, Daimler Chrysler abandoned their Smart Car division in the United States, claiming that there was not enough demand for the product.
 In 2005, ZAP took the initiative and started Americanizing Smart Cars they purchased from European dealers.
 In doing so they secured orders totaling $2.2 billion.

 In the case ZAP v.
 Daimler Chrysler AG, et al., Superior Court of California, County of Los Angeles, Case No. BC342211.
 On October 28, 2005, ZAP filed a complaint against Daimler Chrysler Corporation and others in the Los Angeles Superior Court.
-The complaint includes claims for intentional and negligent interference with prospective economic relations, trade libel, defamation, breach of contract - agreement to negotiate in good faith, breach of implied covenant of good faith and fair dealing, and unfair competition.
+The complaint includes claims for intentional and negligent interference with prospective economic relations, trade libel, defamation, breach of contract – agreement to negotiate in good faith, breach of implied covenant of good faith and fair dealing, and unfair competition.
 The complaint alleges that Daimler Chrysler has engaged in a series of anti-competitive tactics aimed at defaming ZAP and disrupting its third-party business relationships.
 As a result of the allegations, the complaint requests damages in excess of $500 million per claim and such other relief as the court deems just and proper.

 ZAP sold shares and dealer franchises, partially based on its intention to sell and finance the retrofitting of the Smart Car to USA standards.
 The importation and conversion to meet US safety and EPA regulations was engineered and performed by G&K Automotive of Santa Ana, CA. Zap quoted mileage figures for the car as being in the mid 40 range.
 This calculation was taken from UK test figures and was based on the larger(+20%) Imperial gallon.
 When tested by the EPA at their Ann Arbor lab, it was found that true mpg figures were in the low to mid 30s, but Daimler-Chrysler, the Smart car's manufacturer, said that ZAP's behavior revealed "both the sham nature of its purported business and a lack of trustworthiness that is nothing short of stunning."
 Although ZAP never claimed to have a deal with Daimler Chrysler directly, according to filed reports ZAP was the first company to import Smart cars to the US and did sell 300 Smart cars that it bought from independent Daimler-Chrysler distributors, it also filed suit against Daimler-Chrysler in California for libel and business interference.
 ZAP won the initial filings but Daimler won a later appeal based solely on jurisdiction.

-Franklin, Kentucky plant
+Franklin, Kentucky, plant

-Plans to begin construction of a manufacturing plant in Franklin, Kentucky, were announced by ZAP in August 2008, but construction plans were halted in November 2008 due to the 2007-2008 financial crisis.
+Plans to begin construction of a manufacturing plant in Franklin, Kentucky, were announced by ZAP in August 2008, but construction plans were halted in November 2008 due to the Great Recession.
 ZAP planned on contracting Integrity Manufacturing LLC to build and operate the plant while maintaining ownership of the plant.
 The plant was expected to bring 4,000 jobs to the town of Franklin.

 The plant was controversial due to the fact that the state of Kentucky had been expected to subsidize the plant with taxpayer money.
 In addition, ZAP was offered various tax incentives such as tax exemptions and rebates.